utkarshdudeja830/rust-projects/README.md

 # Rust Projects

-This repository includes all the projects done by me in rust.
+This repository includes all the projects done by me in 'Rust'.